 Although AP could be solved by the simplex method for TP, all the basic solutions are highly degenerate, which lessens the efficiency of the algorithm.

 Properties of the Assignment Problem

-- | For each i , exactly one assignment $X{ij}=1$ is made - | For each j , exactly one assignment $X{ij}=1$ is made
+For each i , exactly one assignment $X{ij}=1$ is made For each j , exactly one assignment $X{ij}=1$ is made and the optimal set of assignments remains optimal!

 Therefore,